Mark J. Alles

 Chairman and Chief Executive Officer

-Mark J. Alles became Chief Executive Officer and joined the Celgene Board of Directors in March 2016.
+Mark J. Alles became Chief Executive Officer as of March 1, 2016 and joined the Celgene Board of Directors in February 2016.
 The role of Chairman was added in February 2018.

 Mr. Alles served as President and Chief Operating Officer from August 2014 until February 2016, Executive Vice President and Global Head of Hematology & Oncology from December 2012 until July 2014 and was also Celgene’s Chief Commercial Officer.
 Mr. Alles joined Celgene in April 2004 and was Vice President, Global Hematology Marketing until March 2009 when he was promoted to President of the Americas Region.
 Responsibility for commercial operations in Japan and the Asia Pacific Region was added in July 2011.
 Before joining Celgene, he was Vice President of the U.S. Oncology business unit at Aventis Pharmaceuticals and served in other senior commercial management roles at Aventis (Rhône-Poulenc Rorer) from 1993-2004.

-Mr. Alles earned his B.S. degree from Lock Haven University of Pennsylvania and served as a Captain in the United States Marine Corps.
 Mr. Alles began his thirty-year career in the pharmaceutical industry at Bayer and worked at Centocor before its acquisition by Johnson & Johnson.
-He is a member of the Board of Directors of the Pharmaceutical Manufacturers of America (PhRMA), the European Federation of the Pharmaceutical Industries and Associations (EFPIA) and serves on the Board of Gilda’s Club NYC, a non-profit organization dedicated to helping families of people living with cancer.
+He is a member of the Board of Directors of the Pharmaceutical Manufacturers of America (PhRMA).
+Mr. Alles earned his B.S. degree from Lock Haven University of Pennsylvania and served as a Captain in the United States Marine Corps

 President, Global Hematology & Oncology